 You may manage and do things all by yourself or hire an assistant to do the washing while you manage the promotion and financial aspects of the business.Once you’ve established a set of customers, it’s not difficult to get an income of ₱30,000 a month.

 - Specialty clothing store (₱70,000)

 If you have the skill and flair for fashion, you can start your small specialty dress shop to accommodate a certain segment of consumers.
-Your shop may rent wedding dresses, graduation wardrobes or school uniforms.
-You may start marketing your business on social media (with special mention on Facebook, Pinterest, and Instagram).
+Your shop may rent wedding dresses, graduation wardrobe or school uniforms.
+You may start marketing your business on social media (with special mention on Facebook, Pinterest and Instagram).